InVision Review 2026: Is It Still Worth Using for Designers?

 Rating: 3.4 / 5

-InVision in 2026 is a tool in an interesting place.
+InVision in 2026 is a tool in an interesting position.
 It's not broken — far from it.
 The prototyping experience is polished, Freehand is a genuinely strong whiteboard product, and the feedback and review workflow for client-facing work is as smooth as anything out there.
 For specific teams in specific situations — Sketch shops, freelancers with non-technical clients, workshop-heavy design teams — it still earns a real spot in the workflow.

 Recommended for: Freelancers, Sketch teams, stakeholder-heavy workflows, remote workshop facilitators.